 The Office of Public Enterprises (OPE) was established in 1994 to champion and direct the restructuring of State-Owned Companies (SOCs) and to ensure their optimal economic and developmental impact.
 A Cabinet decision was taken in 1999 to accelerate the restructuring of State-Owned Enterprises (SOEs) and the OPE was upgraded and re-designated as the Department of Public Enterprises (DPE) – a National Government Department.

 The DPE is the shareholder representative for Government and is mandated by the Executive to oversee a number of SOCs that operate in core sectors of the economy like Mining, Defence, Energy, Logistics and others.
-Of these, two (SAA and SA EXPRESS) are currently in Business Rescue and consequently strategically de-emphasised until the outcomes of the Business Rescue processes are known.
 The DPE is the primary interface between Government and the SOCs concerned and, in addition to oversight, provides input to the formulation of policy, legislation and regulation.

 To create an enabling environment in which SOCs add real economic value by focussing on operational excellence, commercial viability and fiscal prudence.
 This will drive developmental objectives, industrialisation, job creation and skills development.